Teemamin/online_cookbook/Test.md

 checks to see if the person in session is the owner of the recipe and if so: access is granted, which allows the user to either edit the recipe content or delete their recipes, else if the user attempting to make the changes is not the recipe owner: it will redirect to home page and flash "changes can only be made by recipe owner"
-2. if the user is not logged in: they can viewing our recipe collections, search recipe contents but cannot add or make any changes
+2. if the user is not logged in: they can view our recipe collections, search recipe contents but cannot add or make any changes.
 * Edit and delete functionalities:
-1. Edit: if a user clicks on the edit button and access is granted: the site will redirect to a page with pre populated form feilds containing the previously added recipe data by the user making the edit after recipe is updated the site redirects back to the recipe page of the particular recipe edited
+1. Edit: if a user clicks on the edit button and access is granted: the site will redirect to a page with pre populated form fields containing the previously added recipe data by the user making the edit after recipe is updated the site redirects back to the recipe page of the particular recipe edited
 2. Delete: if a user clicks on the delete button and access is granted: a dialogue box will pop up asking "are you sure you want to delete"